FDA approves Dermira's wipe for excessive armpit sweating

-(Reuters) - Dermira Inc said on Friday its topical cloth for excessive armpit sweating was approved by the U.S. Food and Drug Administration, providing patients with an easy-to-use option for an often embarrassing condition.
+(Reuters) - Dermira Inc (DERM.O) said on Friday its topical cloth for excessive armpit sweating was approved by the U.S. Food and Drug Administration, providing patients with an easy-to-use option for an often embarrassing condition.

 Shares of the company were up more than 25 percent at $11.09 in trading before the bell.